-The results were very interesting.
-They show a tremendous amount of intuition, perception, and understanding on the part of UNICON schools knowing what's on the minds of their clients for a good partner relationship.
-While the sample size wasn't large, it was a good indication between what the client is thinking and what the university is perceiving.
-The alignment of this data was a pleasant surprise to the co-authors, who had hoped that the answers from schools would be closely aligned with clients.
-Whatever university process is being used, it is on target for interacting and responding to a client's relationship needs.
+The results were dramatic and somewhat amazing.
+It shows a tremendous amount of intuition, perception, and understanding on the part of UNICON schools, knowing what's on the minds of their clients for a good partner relationship.
+While the sample size is not large, it was a very good indication between what the client is thinking and what the university is perceiving.
+The alignment of this data was a pleasant surprise to the co-authors who had hoped that the answers would be closely aligned.
+Whatever university process is being used, it is precisely on target for interacting and responding to a client's relationship needs.